openwdl/wdl/SPEC.md

 #### true and false

-'true' and 'false' are only used for type boolean and they specify what the parameter returns when the boolean is true or false, respectively.
+'true' and 'false' are only used for type Boolean and they specify what the parameter returns when the Boolean is true or false, respectively.

-For example, `${true='--enable-foo', false='--disable-foo' boolean yes_or_no}` would evaluate to either `--enable-foo` or `--disable-foo` based on the value of yes_or_no.
+For example, `${true='--enable-foo', false='--disable-foo' Boolean yes_or_no}` would evaluate to either `--enable-foo` or `--disable-foo` based on the value of yes_or_no.

 If either value is left out, then it's equivalent to specifying the empty string.
-If the parameter is `${true='--enable-foo' boolean yes_or_no}`, and a value of false is specified for this parameter, then the parameter will evaluate to the empty string.
+If the parameter is `${true='--enable-foo' Boolean yes_or_no}`, and a value of false is specified for this parameter, then the parameter will evaluate to the empty string.

 > *Additional Requirement*:
 >
 > 1.  `true` and `false` values MUST be strings.
-> 2.  `true` and `false` are only allowed if the type is `boolean`
+> 2.  `true` and `false` are only allowed if the type is `Boolean`

 #### serialize